 Paralegal Studies (Legal Assisting)―Associate in Science

 The purpose of this program is to prepare students for employment as paralegals in law offices, government agencies, insurance offices, corporations, financial institutions and title insurance companies.
 This program is also designed to provide supplemental training for persons already employed as paralegal assistants.
-Students who wish to transfer any credits from this program to another institution must accept the responsibility for securing approval in advance from that institution.

-This program can be completed in approximately two years if students attend classes full-time.
+This program can be completed in approximately two years if students attend classes on a full-time basis.

-This degree program can be completed on West Campus in New Port Richey or online with the exception of the internship.
+This program can be completed on the West Campus in New Port Richey or online with the exception of the internship.